Bagatur

 YourKit Logo

-This nice tool is used to find out and fix performance, scalability and memory allocation isses.
-In general YourKit supports open source projects with innovative and intelligent tools for monitoring and profiling.
+This excellent tool is used to find and fix performance, scalability, and memory-allocation issues.
+YourKit supports open-source projects with innovative and intelligent tools for monitoring and profiling.

 Bagatur flavours